3 BIG Mistakes Sellers Make When Picking a Real Estate Agent

 Hiring a listing agent to sell a home can be a complicated and confusing process.
 Who should a seller hire, the agent who suggests the highest list price, the one charging the lowest commission, or the neighborhood expert?
 The answer to this question very well could be none of them!

-Hiring a listing agent based solely on the list price they recommend, the commission they charge, or because they send out a flier saying they’re the neighborhood expert are three of the biggest mistakes a seller can make when hiring an agent.
-Below you will be able to read in great detail why these are three of the biggest seller mistakes made when hiring an agent.
+Hiring a listing agent based solely on the list price they recommend, the commission they charge, or because they send out a flier saying they’re the neighborhood expert are three of the biggest mistakes sellers make when hiring an agent.
+Below you will be able to read in great detail why these are three of the biggest and most common mistakes sellers make when picking a real estate agent.

 Highest List Price